HOKA Shoes Review

 You can purchase Hoka shoes directly from the brand’s website at hoka.com.
 You can also find the brand’s products in major retailers in several countries across the globe and through partner retail platforms such as Amazon.

-Our Hoka shoes review found that the brand’s corporate office is located in Goleta, California.
+While checking things out for this HOKA shoes review, I found that the brand’s corporate office is located in Goleta, California.
 The brand manufactures their footwear at a facility in China.

 When it comes to back pain resulting from your runs, the culprit is usually a shoe that doesn’t have enough cushioning or support.